 Is there a search tool that I can use to discover of the solicitor conducting my conveyancing in Wooburn Green is on the lender’sconveyancing panel?
 I am looking to avoid the situation of having one lawyer for me and one for Norwich and Peterborough Building Society thus paying £175.00 in another set of conveyancing bill.

-Feel free to take advantage of the search tool on this site.
-Please choose the lender and type Wooburn Green or your preferred area and you will see a number of lawyer located in Wooburn Green or by proximity to you.
+You should take advantage of the find a conveyancing panel solicitor tool on this page.
+Please choose the mortgage company and type ‘Wooburn Green’ or your location and you will see numerous solicitors offices in Wooburn Green or near you.

 Yesterday I discovered that there is a flying freehold element on a property I put an offer in last month in what was supposed to be a simple, no chain conveyancing.
 Wooburn Green is the location of the property.
 Can you offer any assistance?

 Flying freeholds in Wooburn Green are not the norm but are more likely to exist in relation to terraced houses.
 Even where you use a solicitor outside Wooburn Green you must be sure that your lawyer goes through the deeds thoroughly.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Wooburn Green may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 In what way can the Landlord & Tenant Act 1954 impact my business premises in Wooburn Green and how can your lawyers assist?